priyabratapaul/priyabratapaul/README.md

 # 👋 Hi!
 I'm Priyabrata Paul

-Professionally, a **Software Developer**.
+Professionally, a **Software Engineer**.
 I love building efficient and scalable web applications.
 Always eager to learn new technologies.

 ---

 ## My Recent Projects

 - **[Search JSON](https://search-json.vercel.app)**:
-	- It is a high-performance, developer-first tool designed for exploring, querying, and transforming complex JSON data structures with ease.
+	- It is a query tool designed for exploring, querying, and transforming complex JSON data.
 	- Whether you are debugging an API response or extracting specific fields from a massive dataset, Search JSON provides an immersive, themed environment to get the job done.
+	- Your JSON Data remains private.
+Data processing is done in client side (that is in your browser) only.
+Nothing goes to any backend server.
+So no worry on privacy issue.

 - **[NovaDAV](https://novadav.vercel.app/)**: